yueyin97/salary-prediction-Python-Machine-Learning/README.md

 To run this app,

-1.Clone the repository
+1. Clone the repository

-2.Enter the below command lines in your cmd:
+2. Enter the below command lines in your cmd:

 conda activate ml